Medicine Ball Leg Crunch exercise demonstration image

 How to Perform

-Lie supine on the floor with your knees bent at 90 degrees and secure a medicine ball between your knees or ankles.
-Place your hands lightly behind your head or crossed over your chest.
+Lie flat on your back on a mat with knees bent at 90 degrees and feet lifted off the floor.
+Secure a medicine ball between your knees and place hands behind your head or by your sides.

 Coaching Tips